JetBrains/kotlin/plugins/formal-verification/README.md

 1. The FIR tree: `kotlinc`'s frontend representation of the code.
 2. Embeddings of Kotlin constructs: our internal representations of Kotlin constructs, adjusted to make them easier to translate to Viper.
 This is primarily done with things like types and function signatures, that have to be referred to often.
+The key data structure here is `ExpEmbedding`.
 3. Kotlin wrappers for Silver: since Viper is written in Scala, we have very thin, mostly one-to-one wrappers around its structures that are easier to create from Kotlin.
 4. The Silver AST: the Scala representation of Viper syntax.